phonglam3103/msani-readthedocs/docs/source/usage.rst

 Protonation
 ============================

-The protonation stage can be assigned to the molecules using the ``--protonation`` flag.
-The program uses SMARTS reactions to iteratively assign the protonation stages to the atoms.
-The SMARTS reactions can be obtained from `MolSanitizer/Data/ionizations.txt <https://github.com/Isra3l/MolSanitizer/blob/main/MolSanitizer/Data/ionizations.txt>`_.
-If there are multiple possibilities of protonation, the output will be expanded.
+MolSanitizer supports the assignment of protonation states at various pH values using the ``--protonation`` flag.
+By default, the pH is set to 7 (configurable via ``-p`` or ``--pH``), and the pH range is set to 0 (specified using ``-r`` or ``--range``).
+This configuration protonates molecules at a specific pH of 7.
+However, it is also possible to enumerate potential protonation states across a pH range.
+For instance, setting ``--range 2`` explores pH values within 7 ± 2.
+The program evaluates each pH value in the specified range and assigns the possible protonation states of the molecule at those pH levels.
+Only unique products are output to a file.
+Functional groups with multiple protonation possibilities (e.g., piperazine, amidine) are expanded, with an underscore (`_`) appended to their names to indicate variations.

+The program employs SMARTS-based reactions to iteratively assign protonation states to atoms, considering the pKa of functional groups and the queried pH.
+Detailed SMARTS reaction definitions are available in the following resource: `MolSanitizer/Data/ionizations.txt <https://github.com/Isra3l/MolSanitizer/blob/main/MolSanitizer/Data/ionizations_v2.txt>`_.

 .. code-block:: console
+    $ msani -i example.smi --protonation # Default pH 7 +- 0
+    $ msani -i example.smi --protonation --pH 7 --range 2 # Enumerate protonation states at pH 7 +- 2

-    $ msani -i example.smi --protonation
+    $ msani -i example.smi --protonation -p 7 -r 2 # Short version

 .. code-block:: text